COVIDtoken/eth-hodler/README.md

 ### Security information:

+- The contract went through 2 independent peer reviews, each completed by a different experienced Solidity developer
-The Author of the contract does not have the functionality to move funds in the contract or issue/destroy tokens.
+- The Author of the contract does not have the functionality to move
+- funds in the contract or issue/destroy tokens - the DAO is completely out of the Author's control.
-The contract code is kept as simple as possible.
-(KISS) List of best practices - https://github.com/ConsenSys/smart-contract-best-practices
+- The contract code is kept as simple as possible (KISS).
+There's no concept of voting, splitting, curators, owners and the contract can be upgraded
+- The contract's source code has been verified through Etherscan

 ### Game theory

-If enough holders enter the contract, Price of ETH should go up, because ETH is removed from the market.
+- If enough holders enter the contract, Price of ETH should go up, because ETH is removed from the market.
-Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time Should the ETH price spike to say $200 USD, immediate withdraw will still be possible.
+- Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time
+- Should the ETH price spike to say $200 USD, immediate withdraw will still be possible.
-HODL tokens may be trade-able on an exchange, and on face value 1 HODL = 1 ETH, should an exchange add them.
+- HODL tokens may be trade-able on an exchange, and on face value 1 HODL = 1 ETH, should an exchange add them

 ### Contract's Author